pdehaan/context-log/README.md

 Each incoming request has a unique identifier generated for it, which is used on all subsequent log entries that result from handling the request.
-If this option is provided, then its value will be used for the identifier instead of generating one.
+If this option is provided, then the requests header value of the given name will be used for the context id, instead of the conect-log library generating one.
 This allows for coupled components to track transactions across the entire system.

 ##### appName